-- The Supreme Court is the makes final decisions on how to interpret federal law. - The District Courts and Courts of Appeals must follow the decisions of the Supreme Court.
+- The U.S. Supreme Court makes final decisions on how to interpret federal law. - The District Courts and Courts of Appeals must follow the decisions of the Supreme Court.
 This is called following precedent.
 For example, the Court interprets the meaning of the Americans with Disabilities Act. - Reminder: plain language definitions can be found in the plain language glossary.